 Water scarcity is a reality in Jordan, as the country is counted among the world’s most arid countries.
+The situation has been exacerbated by the large-scale influx of refugees due to the Syrian crisis.
 The current per capita water supply in Jordan is 200m3 per year which is almost one-third of the global average.
 To make matters worse, it is projected that per capita water availability will decline to measly 90m3 by the year 2025.
 Thus, it is of paramount importance to augment water supply in addition to sustainable use of available water resources.
-Augmenting Water Supply There are couple of options to increase alternative water supply sources in Jordan – desalination of seawater and recycling of … Continue reading →
+How to Augment Water Supply in … Continue reading →

 Being one of the most arid countries in the Middle East, Jordan is facing severe water shortages.
 The current per capita water supply in the country is 200 cubic meters per year which is almost one-third of the global average.
 To make matters worse, it is projected that Jordan’s population (currently at 6 million) will reach 9 million by 2025 causing a drastic decline in per capita water availability to measly 91 cubic meters.
-State of the Affairs Groundwater resources account for 54% of Jordan’s total water supply, and are being threatened by pollution due to over-pumping of aquifers, seepage … Continue reading →
+Read on to know more about water scarcity in Jordan: State of the Affairs Groundwater resources account for 54% of Jordan’s total water supply, and are … Continue reading →

 Necessary cookies are absolutely essential for the website to function properly.
 This category only includes cookies that ensures basic functionalities and security features of the website.
 These cookies do not store any personal information.